 What I didn’t like about our tour of Kilmainham Gaol Museum

 Our tour guide was awful.
 Most of the history that he covered was about the failed 1916 revolution against the British and the political prisoners that ended up incarcerated or executed thereafter.
 Unfortunately, much of what he described had already been highlighted during our free Dublin walking tour, and in a much more interesting and compelling fashion.
 He barely covered anything else notwithstanding the 128 year history of Kilmainham Goal.
 Further, apart from the cells and the chapel, most rooms were empty and uninteresting so without an enthusiastic guide, it was difficult to stay engaged.

 Ireland is truly lovely.
 The people are some of the kindest people that I have ever met.
 Dublin isn’t any different.
 We met loads of delightful Irish people and shared many laughs while there.
 We absolutely loved two Dublin attractions – the Dublin free walking tour and the musical pub crawl – for the story telling and/or the wonderful traditional Irish music.
 For most people in my family, they will tell you that these two experiences were their favourites from our whole 9 day Ireland road trip.
 As for the other very popular Dublin attractions, such as the Guinness Storehouse, Book of Kells, Temple Bar and Kilmainham Goal, I was less convinced about their value.
 If you are trying to figure out how best to manage your time and your budget while in Dublin, I would recommend giving these Dublin attractions a pass.

-For you are interested in hearing more about our 9 day road trip to Ireland, please refer to the following:
+For more articles about our 10 day road trip in Ireland, please refer to the following:

 If you are interested in saving this article for future use, please click on the “Save” button on the photo below.